 Easy to Use Encryption Layer for the Internet of Things

 Asymmetric cryptography and certificate validation is really hard to use in microcontrollers due to memory, processing power, and bandwidth limitations.
 If we start looking at the whole as a system, maybe we can find a way to distribute validation in the system without too much compromising the system.
 Or, if we switch to some simpler cyphers like chacha20 and poly1305, we can succeed to at least get a key exchange done and have some public keys pre-shared.
 The main outcome of this project should be an easy to use library for both the microcontroller as well as edge gateway sides in IoT systems.
 This should come with several examples how to set up a security layer in different IoT systems.
+An option here might be to use wireguard as a peer to peer layer.

 Resilient Overlay Networks as Alternative to Centralized and Monopolistic Telecommunication Networks